peterlefanulumsdaine/cartmell-thesis/signup.md

 - *ROUGH [name(s)]* (content all present, but formatting or similar needs fixed)
 - *DONE [name(s)]* (entirely done)

-Of course this is all flexible if unforeseen situations arise…
+Of course this is all flexible — anything self-explanatory is fine, really.

 Once a section is *DONE* or *POLISHED*, anyone who has carefully read it can add *PROOFED [nameX]*, so we can ensure that (if possible) each section gets proofread by at least one additional person.